hjenp22/HW01-Horiseon-Website-Made-Accessible/README.md

-# HW01-accessibility
-Updating site for accessibility requirements
+# Horiseon Website Made Accessible

 ## Description
 To make the exisiting code meet accessibility standards, I modified the exisiting code to be structured for search engines.